kulinacs/cowrie-attack/README.md

 Start up the Honeypot and Elastic Stack `sudo docker-compose -f base.yml up`

+You need to generate logs before you can create an index.
+Do this by logging in to the honepot by: `ssh root@127.0.0.1 -p 2222`

 When the stack comes up, login to Kibana <http://127.0.0.1:5601> Username: `elastic` Password: `changeme`

 Create an index `logstash-*`